 It’s pretty much all about Allah.
 The verse isn’t about what’s halal and haram to eat, nor about the way to do salat, it’s about Allah.

 Then if one of us wants to look at what this verse says about intercession, it’s necessary to see the mention of intercession in the context.
 The context is that we are learning about Allah.
 It would be unwise to look at a part of the verse without noting that.

 So, if this verse is taken as proof that Muhammad will intercede for his people on Judgement Day, it’s insufficient as proof.
-The verse simply states that intercession requires his permission.
+The verse simply states that intercession requires Allah’s permission.

 In fact, this verse is a significant part of the rejection of unauthorised intercession claims.
-In other parts of the Qur’an, Allah clarifies that there is no intercession at Judgement, and with the support from this verse, that proves that there can’t be any intercession.
+In other parts of the Qur’an, Allah mentions that there is no intercession at Judgement.
+This verse supports the rejection as follows:

 If it were not for this verse, one might say: “I have another channel to intercession, it’s not Allah, but it’s a permit that will be given to my prophet by such-and-such”.
-However, after the revelation of this verse, it is clear that you can’t get an intercession permit from anyone else, only Allah.
+However, because of Qur’an 2:255, it is clear that you can’t get an intercession permit from anyone else, only Allah.

-- seeking intercession from other than Allah goes into idolatry
+The Qur’an says seeking intercession from other than Allah goes into idolatry.